Justin Winzenburg, PH.D.

 PhD in New Testament, London School of Theology

 Romans; Corinthians Correspondence; Gospel of John; New Testament History; Principles of Biblical Interpretation; General Epistles; Contextualization, Transformation and Global Theology; Faith, Religion and Political Powers; Faith and Film.

 Imperial Criticism of New Testament Texts; Ephesians; Apocalyptic Literature; Hermeneutics; Second Temple Judaism; Theology of Dietrich Bonhoeffer; Theology & Film; Cultural Liturgies.

-Spending time with my wife (Jill), basketball, softball, collecting vinyl records, drinking good coffee, watching movies, fantasy football/basketball, and listening to music (especially Rich Mullins, Farewell Milwaukee, Neil Young, and Ryan Adams).
+Spending time with my wife and sons, basketball, golf, collecting vinyl records, drinking good coffee, watching movies, fantasy football/basketball, and listening to music (especially Rich Mullins, Farewell Milwaukee, and Pink Floyd).